bhuvangolhar/Data-Structures-and-Algorithms/Array/array_operations.md

 ✔ Traverse → Visit each element.
 ✔ Insert → Add
 ✔ Traverse → Visit each element.

+✔ Traverse → Visit each element.
+✔ Insert → Add
+✔ Traverse → Visit each element.
+✔ Insert → Add an element (requires shifting). an element (requires shifting).

 ✔ Insert → Add an element (requires shifting). an element (requires shifting).